Pros: Excellent fuel economy; cool looks; optional all-wheel drive; quick for a hybrid; good interior storage

 By Prius standards, the new car is a revelation.
 The electric motor runs just a bit longer while accelerating from a stop and when the engine does engage, it’s a much smoother transition and blending of power.
 There is generally less noise and vibration, which is also thanks to the more powerful powertrain that doesn’t have to work so hard.
 The old car’s hopelessly numb and imprecise steering is gone, and there’s even a Sport mode for those who want just a little more heft when turning the wheel.
 Body motions are also now better controlled and the ride quality is still good, even with 19-inch wheels.

-There’s still plenty of engine droning due to the way the hybrid system operates, but this is alleviated to some degree with the Prius Prime.
+There’s still plenty of engine droning due to the way the hybrid system operates, but this is alleviated to some degree with the Prius Prime (pictured above).
 Operating in electric mode removes the engine from the equation in regular driving, though it will kick in with a hefty stomp of the throttle.
-Doing so will create no shortage of noise, but the resulting acceleration is legitimately quick.
+Doing so will create no shortage of noise, but the resulting acceleration made us legitimately go “whoa” the first time we experienced it.

 One oddity in both cars is the standard Proactive Driving Assist that slows the car down when coming up to a slower car ahead or when approaching a turn.
 It feels like having adaptive cruise control or low-level EV regenerative braking engaged (the latter of which the Prime does not offer), and although the description of it sounds a bit HAL 9000, it works in a surprisingly natural manner.
-We only noticed it when approaching other cars, however, and not on some of the more engaging roads we tested the cars on.
-You can turn it off, but it comes back on after you turn the car off and on again.
+I only noticed it when approaching other cars, however, and not on some of the more engaging roads we tested the cars on.
+You can turn it off, but it comes back on after shutting the car off.

 What other Toyota Prius reviews can I read?